chomnr/simpleblog/README.md

 <br><br>
 The project currently will work if you do not configure SendGrid inside `appsettings.json`
 <br><br>
-If you would like the user to only be able to SignIn with a confirmed account follow the instructions.
-* Go to `Web/Program.cs`
-* change `options.SignIn.RequireConfirmedAccount = false` to `true`
-* change `options.SignIn.RequireConfirmedEmail = false` to `true`

 #### Migrations
 Please before running the second migration command `dotnet ef database update --project Application --startup-project Web`